-If your email has nothing that grabs a recipient’s attention, it will be almost impossible to get them to act.
-Both the beginning and the end of your email should include something that will pull your reader forward.
+If your email has nothing to grab a recipient’s attention, it will be almost impossible to get them to act.
+Both the beginning and the end of your email should include something that pulls your reader forward.
 Remember that the quality of your writing is crucial to grabbing your readers’ attention and enticing them to read on.
-Make sure that all email content is extremely well written, taking into account grammar, spelling, punctuation and attention-grabbing leads.
+Make sure all email content is extremely well written, taking into account grammar, spelling, punctuation and attention-grabbing leads.

 “Instead, end every email with a question that prompts a reply.
 A short question like, “Does this make sense in your world?” or “Where should I send this book?” will make it easy for your prospect to hit reply and type out a response,” says Wayshak.
 “That’s exactly what you’re looking for.”